Le-Jared/Le-Jared/README.md

 - 👨🏻‍💻 I’m looking to collaborate for `Dev Projects`

-- 🤔 I’m looking for help with `Getting a job` 😅
+- 🤔 I’m looking for help with `Learning Java` 😅

 - 💬 Ask me about anything, I love to learn from people's experiences